All Episodes

 I would go get a psychiatrist.

-I'd have a panel of psychiatrists, with the topic being why does Obama need to be on television every minute of every day.
+I'd have a panel of psychiatrists with the topic being, why does Obama need to be on television every minute of every day?

 There has never been a president like this.

-This need, this hunger to be on television every minute to be on the cover of every magazine.
+This need, this hunger to be on television every minute, to be on the cover of every magazine.

 This is a lust that is sick.

-We've never had a this is like Castro.
+We've never had a, this is like Castro.

-Castro gives five minute speeches, or five hour speeches.
+Castro gives five-minute speeches, five-hour speeches.

-To his buddies, and when you listen to the sound bites we played, I mean, it didn't, it it didn't a campaign speech to union supporters.
+And when you listen to the sound bites we played, I mean, it didn't, it didn't.

-Odd speech, odd tone at this point in time.
+Odd, odd speech, odd tone at this point in time.

 We can't wait.

-I can't wait.
+They can't wait.

 We've got to get it done now.

-And then the chance coming along, I mean, I'm reminded of things I don't want to mention here.
+I mean, I'm reminded of things that I want to mention here when I hear these crowds.

 It'll be vomit-inducing.

-Uh and we do want to endeavor to explain here just why this man has this unquenchable thirst and lust to be on television all the time.
+And we do want to endeavor to explain here just why this man has this unquenchable thirst and lust to be on television all the time.

-Especially, especially when it has why he has to do this when it's known that the more he's on TV, the worse his numbers get.
+Especially, especially when it has especially why he has to do this when it's known that the more he's on TV, the worse his numbers get.

 His family been waiting for money since 2004.